Close Menu

 If you do not meet or equal a listing with your carpal tunnel syndrome, then the SSA will determine your residual functional capacity (RFC).

-The RFC is the medical assessment of what you can do in a work setting, despite your carpal tunnel syndrome and any other medical conditions.
+The RFC is the medical assessment of what you can do in a work setting, despite your carpal tunnel syndrome.
+The RFC will also include any other medical conditions.
 For example, if your symptoms give you pain and hand weakness, it may impact your ability to concentrate.
 Pain can also limit your ability to attend and complete a work week.
 Absences and time off task should be part of your RFC assessment.
 A limited RFC can prevent you from working any job, even a simple one.
 A judge will use the testimony of a job expert to learn whether your RFC prevents you from working at all jobs.

 In order to figure out your physical RFC, the SSA will take into account what your doctor says in your medical records.
 Also, the SSA will review any statements from their doctors.
 If they need more information, then they may send you to an exam with a doctor they choose.
 Learn more here about what to expect at SSA’s doctor exam.

 The SSA will also consider descriptions about your symptoms from you and your family, neighbors and friends.
 This can be used as evidence for your case.
 Additionally, your family and friends can write statements about your carpal tunnel symptoms.
 They can also write about how severe your symptoms are and about the pain you experience.
-Find out more here about RFC and how it combines with age to eliminate work.
-Also, find out more about SSA’s Medical Vocational Guidelines.
+Find out how your RFC combines with age to eliminate work.
+Also, find out about SSA’s Medical Vocational Guidelines.

 IS IT WORTH THE ATTORNEY FEE TO HIRE AN SSD LAWYER?